 Often one of the biggest things that deter us from starting to improve our health is because we feel overwhelmed by all the available advice, research, trends and fads.
 However, if you’re just focusing first on one small (seemingly inconsequential) unhealthy habit, and turning it into a healthy positive one - eventually, you’ll find that you’d rather those choices, and this ends up becoming part of your lifestyle.

-So in 2020 - if health is one of your goals...
+So - if health is one of your goals for the new year...
 Rather than turning your lifestyle on its head and cutting things completely out of your life, we encourage you to start making healthier choices every day.
 It’ll become so seamless that you won’t even realise what’s changed until you look back.